Frequently Asked Questions

-Waterfront dining with eight great restaurants offering everything from burgers and sushi to the finest steaks and fresh caught seafood.
+Waterfront dining with eight great restaurants offering everything from burgers and sushi to the finest steaks and freshly caught seafood.
 Take in the fresh salt-air breezes and the abundant marsh life brimming with oysters, crabs, clams, egrets, herons, osprey and more.
 Sightseeing tours, boat rentals, Jet Ski rentals, charter fishing, parasailing, walking ghost tours and shopping are also featured.

 The portion of the MarshWalk bordering the Wicked Tuna parking lot and extending to the fishing pier is often referred to as “the government dock” by long-time Murrells Inlet residents because the area served as a Crash Boat Station during WWII, rescuing pilots from the Myrtle Beach Air Base who practiced out over the ocean.